Wild (I) (2014)

 Frightening & Intense Scenes

 - The scenes of abuse and bad memories in the flashback scenes may be disturbing and sad to some, however most of them are very brief.
-There are mature themes in this that are sad at times.
+There are themes in this that are sad at times.

 - The film is all about journey and surviving in rough and harsh situations.
 At first, the main character struggles and the journey is quite tense.